How to Find a Shamanic Cleanse in Mexico City

 Teotihuacan.
 See a video here.
 Photos and video by Rene Cizio.

-I’d seen the shaman before I went into the cave, though, then she was only a woman to me.
-Before from a distance, I only noted her long white floral dress and that she was old.
+Before, from a distance, I only noticed her long white floral dress and that she was old.
 Now I saw she was shorter and stouter than she had appeared on the porch.
 Her dark skin is more wood-grained, and her hair is mostly gray.
 Branches she’d freshly clipped from the pepper tree in her yard were in her right hand.

-Still, eight of us agreed and followed her through her yard for the shamanic cleanse.
+Our guide translated for her from Spanish to English as we followed her through her yard for the shamanic cleanse.
 The doors on her house were quilted blankets tacked to once-white stucco walls.
 Several rooms encircled a central, open yard dominated by the pepper tree.
 Chickens roamed freely but smartly avoided the house.

-Inside there was an assortment of chairs and worn love seats around the perimeter of the room.
-Rough wood tables and shelves held many bottles and jars.
-A pile of fresh-cut pepper branches filled one corner.
 We sat in a row, one next to the other, and looked around nervously.
-It was like we were all high, but our day’s journey merely mystified us.
 I’d had a Shamanic cleanse before, so I was probably less nervous.
 However, this one would be nothing like my last.

-Without intending to, four men sat in a row nearest the door, and us four women sat together furthest into the room.
-It balanced the room; she said and grinned.
-She started nearest the door with the men going clockwise, which seemed essential.
+Without intending to, four men sat in a row nearest the door.
+We, the four women, sat together furthest into the room.
+It balanced the room, she said and grinned, pleased with equilibrium.

 What a Shaman Does

-She began to beat her subject animatedly with the flaming branches as they crackled and bowed like a lash.
+She began to beat the man animatedly with the flaming branches, which crackled and bowed like a lash.
 The touch of the branches was quick and harmless.
-She walked a clockwise circle around the person, hitting them with the branches front, back and sides until the flame went out.
-Once the branches were extinguished, she dipped them back into the bowl of flame and continued her circle.
+She walked a clockwise circle around him.

-As she completed the circle, she whispered a prayer.
-She explained that it was telling the spirits to leave, her flaming branch shooing them off.
-In the end, she wrapped the still warm branches around the person’s head, like a headband, chanted another prayer and put the branches under their feet.
-She said standing on the branches locked any remaining spirits in them and prevented them from following us out.
+To end the cleansing, she wrapped the still-warm branches around the man’s head like a headband.
+She chanted another prayer and put the branches under his feet.
+Standing on the branches locked any remaining spirits in them and prevented them from following us out.

 She struck another match and missed again.
 She said, Dios Mio.
 Her glare deepened.

-The third and fourth matches would not light at all, and she made the sign of the cross and scowled at the man.
+The third and fourth matches would not light at all.
+She made the sign of the cross.
+Then she scowled at the man.
 When it finally lit, his flame was large, and the branches crackled wildly, heating the room.
-We watched in fear, but the man was calm and undisturbed – a corporate patent lawyer.
-Seemingly little affected him while the rest of us trembled.

 A Shamanic Cleanse in Mexico City

-Soon it was my turn.
+Soon, it was my turn.
 I hesitated.
 Thankfully, my fire lit immediately as intended, and the shaman breathed a sigh of relief.
 The branches had little sound, but my flame was big.
 She said my energy was strong.
 It felt strong after a day in the ancient land.
-She spoke animatedly, explaining that’s what the fire was supposed to do.
-Not what it had done with the lawyer.
-Still, she kept glancing at him as if waiting for an attack.

-Speaking to Spirits
+Speaking to Spirits and Altering My Energy

-The ritual was finished after she sprayed a fragrant mint oil into the palms of my hand, the right for money, the left for the family.
-I wiped them, as instructed, through my hair and across my body.
 She took another spray from the shelf behind her; this one was floral and woodsy.
 Going clockwise again, she walked around me, spraying and speaking to the lingering spirits, shooing them off.

-The Shamn Deflects Bad Spirits
+The Shaman Deflects Bad Spirits

 I wondered who they were, those spirits she cast out, and where they would go without me?

-Cleansed by the Shaman
+Cleansed by a Mayan Shaman

 Let’s Connect on Social Media and Email